tess1o/go-ecoflow-exporter/README.md

    exporter
 3. The image size (not compressed!) of this exporter is only 21MB, `ghcr.io/berezhinskiy/ecoflow_exporter` is 142 MB
-4. This implementation is extremely lightweight and barely consumes any RAM & CPU (it needs less than 10MB of RAM to scrap metrics from 2 devices)
+4. This implementation is extremely lightweight and barely consumes any RAM & CPU (it needs less than 10MB of RAM to fetch metrics from 2 devices)